 - Take action, change your life, rather than return to the old routine.

-- Get professional counseling if necessary, preferably from a therapist familiar with entheogens.
+- Get professional coaching or counseling if necessary, preferably from someone familiar with entheogens.

 - Sometimes it helps to attend another ceremony after a long break.